Secret Santa | 3 ways to keep gift-giving fun, without unwrapping HR issues

-Whatever their reasoning, don’t make employees feel like Scrooge!
-Not everyone celebrates Christmas, or celebrates it in the same way.
+Remember, not everyone celebrates Christmas, or celebrates it the same way.

 2. Clearly state the budget and deadline

 It’s useful to state a budget for gift-giving, as this will eliminate the anxiety of having to judge what’s an appropriate amount to spend and help to keep everyone on the same page.
 This could be whatever you feel is appropriate, but £5, £10 or £20 are typical amounts.
 Make sure that whatever budget you set is reasonable for all your employees and encourage them to stick to it, as spending £50 when the limit is £5 can swiftly turn a cheery atmosphere decidedly awkward.

 The more direction you provide, the narrower the scope for things to go off-piste.
 This includes providing clear instructions on the deadline and how gifts will be exchanged.

 To steer employees in the right direction, consider providing a list of ideas and some examples or what would and wouldn’t be appropriate.
 Some websites even allow employees to create wish lists, which eliminates the risk of nasty surprises.